sagemath/sagewiki_to_gh-2022-10-10/plugins.md

 == blocks ==

-Perform various check, mainly about blocks in the documentation.
+Perform various checks, mainly about blocks in the documentation.

 1) correct syntax is {{{..
 SEEALSO::}}}